JoyC177/ATCS/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was created with the help of the Deep Learning I notebook tutorials: https://uvadlc-notebooks.readthedocs.io/en/latest/
-- Many thanks to...
+- Insipration was taken from the NLP1 programming assignments and projects.

 ## Contact
 Created by Joy Crosbie - joy.crosbie@student.uva.nl